Same song and dance

 Something about it man’

-Awake and a bit frantic now, Lizzy realized she needed to silence the phone quickly because it was two o’clock in the morning, and she didn't want to wake up her mother.
+Wide awake and frantic now, Lizzy realized she needed to silence the phone quickly.
+It was two o’clock in the morning, and she didn't want to wake up her mother.

 ‘Same song and dance